Program in Music Theater

 Program of Study and Requirements

-Program in Music Theater courses (We anticipate that at least five of these course will be taught each year)
+Program in Music Theater courses (We anticipate that at least five of these courses will be taught each year):

 DAN 321: Special Topics in Dance History: Choreographers on Broadway

 ENG 376 / THR 376: Curious Aesthetics: 20th Century American Musical Theatre